ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Introduction of `abstract` Objects

 An abstract object is identified by the `abstract` keyword.
-It describes the type of each field and each method, but not the implementation of the methods.
-An abstract object type must not have an object constructor method and does not have an implicit initial value.
+An abstract object only describes the type of each field and method.
+It does not describe the implementation of methods.
+An abstract object type should not have an object constructor method and does not have an implicit initial value.
 An abstract object type cannot be initialized using the object initializer.

 ```ballerina
 public type Foo abstract object {